-In addition, the Company's prospects for profitability and long term success may be adversely affected by the recent resignation of its Chief Executive Officer.
+In addition, the Company's Chief Executive Officer recently resigned.
 There can be no assurance that the Company will be able to find and employ a permanent CEO that will be able to lead the Company successfully in the near term.
 The failure to secure a permanent replacement may adversely affect the Company's research and development efforts.

 The Company expects to continue to incur losses as it expands its research and development activities and related regulatory work and increases its collaborative efforts.
-For 2007, the Company expects expenditures for operations, including collaborative efforts and GMP facilities to be approximately \$25 to \$28 million.
+For 2007, the Company expects expenditures for operations, net of government funding, including collaborative efforts and GMP facilities to be approximately \$24 to \$26 million.
 Expenditures for 2007 could increase if the Company undertakes additional collaborative efforts.
-If necessary, however, the Company's management has the ability to significantly curtail certain expenditures because a significant amount of the Company's costs are variable.
+If necessary, however, the Company's management has the ability to curtail certain expenditures because a significant amount of the Company's costs are variable.